n0ted/n0ted/README.md

 - 💬 Ask me about **MACHINE LEARNING | AI**

+- 👨‍💻 All of my projects are available at **https://thegauravfolio.online**

 - 📫 How to reach me **bhadauriagaruav22@gmail.com**

 - ⚡ Fun fact **I am obsessed with custom keyboards.**